kjoewill/kjoewill.github.io/_posts/2018-10-09-tapping_ruby_objects.markdown

 ```

 I have programmed this same pattern probably thousands of times and it has always felt reasonable but also a bit troubling.
 In this old implementation I would employ a method-scoped variable to hold onto the instance while I modify its state ... but I really like to minimize method variables.
-Also, and even more irksome is that I need to employ a "dangling" reference to the new instance at the end of the method to force return of the instance.
+Also, and even more irksome is that I need to add a "dangling" reference to the new instance at the end of the method to force return of the instance.

 Utilizing #tap makes this method much cleaner and better overall, from my point of view, in both respects.
 Here's the equivalent method with tap:

 ```
-  def self.new_from_array_tap(array)
+  def self.new_from_array(array)
     self.new.tap do |i|
       i.name = array[0]
       i.age = array[1]